NBA Rumors: Phoenix Suns Could Trade For Jeff Teague If Jimmy Butler Trade Becomes 3-Way Deal, Per ‘ESPN’

 — ABC15 Sports (@abc15sports) September 26, 2018

-Assuming the Phoenix Suns make Jimmy Butler’s potential move to the Miami Heat into a three-way trade and acquire Jeff Teague or Goran Dragic, Bleacher Report opined that both players, while tried and tested, would only be “stopgap” solutions at point guard.
-Last season, the 30-year-old Teague averaged 14.2 points and seven assists for the Timberwolves, while Dragic, 32, produced 17.3 points and dished out 4.8 assists per game for the Heat.
+Assuming the Phoenix Suns make Jimmy Butler’s potential move to the Miami Heat into a three-way trade and acquire Jeff Teague or Goran Dragić, Bleacher Report opined that both players, while tried and tested, would only be “stopgap” solutions at point guard.
+Last season, the 30-year-old Teague averaged 14.2 points and seven assists for the Timberwolves, while Dragić, 32, produced 17.3 points and dished out 4.8 assists per game for the Heat.

-Instead of acquiring a point guard in his early 30s, Bleacher Report suggested that an even better way for the Phoenix Suns to upgrade their point guard rotation would not be to enter the Jimmy Butler trade talks in hopes of landing Teague, or even Dragic, but rather to trade for the Timberwolves’ second-string point guard, Tyus Jones.
+Instead of acquiring a point guard in his early 30s, Bleacher Report suggested that an even better way for the Phoenix Suns to upgrade their point guard rotation would not be to enter the Jimmy Butler trade talks in hopes of landing Teague, or even Dragić, but rather to trade for the Timberwolves’ second-string point guard, Tyus Jones.
 While he averaged just 5.1 points and 2.8 assists in 2017-18, Jones is only 22-years-old and could have “all the opportunity in the world” to blossom into a productive starter in Phoenix, the publication posited.